shahriarms/saykat/README.md

     4. For "Variable name", enter `ANDROID_HOME`.
     5. For "Variable value", enter the path to your SDK folder: `C:\Users\YourUsername\Android\sdk`.
 (Replace `YourUsername` with your actual username).
     6. Find the `Path` variable in the "System variables" list, select it, and click "Edit...".
     7. Click "New" and add the first new entry: `%ANDROID_HOME%\latest\bin`.
+This tells the system where to find the `sdkmanager` tool.
     8. Click "New" again and add the second new entry: `%ANDROID_HOME%\platform-tools`.
 You must add both.
+This is needed for other tools like `adb`.
     9. Click "OK" on all windows to save.
     10. **Restart your terminal/PowerShell** for the changes to take effect.
 This is very important.